unfinishe/wordup/README.md

 ## 📋 Release Notes

+### v1.1.0 - Context Learning Mode (2025-11-08)
+- 📖 **Context learning mode** - Learn vocabulary in context with three flexible modes:
+  - **Context Mode**: Shows only cards with a context/hint field and an example sentence.
+The hint is displayed alon the source word as the question, and you answer with the complete example sentence.
+Direction is always source → target.
+  - **Word Mode**: Shows all cards.
+You translate individual words in both directions (source ↔ target).
+The hint won't be displayed, neither the example sentence.
+  - **Combined Mode** (default): Shows all cards.
+Cards with context appear twice - once as a context question (hint→sentence) and once as a regular word translation.

+  You can choose the mode on the start learning page.
+The context mode won't affect the regular Leitner system, so you can use it to learn words in context without affecting your regular learning progress.

 ### v1.0.0 - Initial Release (2025-10-10)
 - 🎉 **Initial public release** of WordUp vocabulary trainer
 - 📚 **Complete Leitner SRS implementation** with 5-box spaced repetition system